The Canon EOS R5 features two memory card slots. It can take one CFexpress Type B and one SD UHS-II card.

 To shoot the maximum quality 8k video in the Canon R5, you will need CFexpress cards.

-You can record 8k or 4k60 to a UHS-II memory card, but you’ll have to use the lower IPB bitrate settings.
+You can record 8k or 4k60 to a UHS-II memory card, but you must use the lower IPB bitrate settings.

 The slowest CFexpress card has a rated write speed of up to 600MB/s, and the Canon R5 will record 8k RAW at 325 MB/s, so you don’t need to worry about which card will work for 8k video.